AaronWatters/H5Gizmos/doc/Running/README.md

-# Configuring, Starting, and Running a Gizmo
+# Configuring and Running a Gizmo

 This document describes how to statically configure a Gizmo, how to start the primary component of a Gizmo,